terminusdb/technical-blogs/blogs/terminusdb-10.1.0-the-mule.md

   "friends" : ?Joe }
 ```

-It was possible to use a well chosen document ID naming scheme to avoid
+It was possible to use a well-chosen document ID naming scheme to avoid
 this problem, but it was still awkward.
 TerminusDB uses a number of
 pre-built ID generation schemes (lexical keys, hash keys, and
 random).
 And sometimes it was difficult to even calculate what the